Check it out

 |A quick look at a dictionary leaves one with the impression that homeschooling is when parents teach their children at home instead of sending them to public or private school.|

 The education of all children starts in the home where parents are the primary teachers of their children.
 For homeschoolers, education remains grounded in the home environment as children are taught all things, including the school subjects required by law.
-The majority of home education does occur in the home, yet education can (and does) occur at any place or any time.
-Homeschooling parents do teach their children, but many enlist teaching help from others in order to broaden learning opportunities for their children.
-Regardless of these nuances, the core concept in homeschooling is that the parents direct the schooling from the home.
+The majority of homeschooling does occur in the home, yet education can (and does) occur at any place or any time.
+Homeschooling parents teach their children within and outside of the home.

 Homeschool parents retain the authority to select curriculum, set the schedule, and determine how their children will be taught.
 They may modify curriculum, set the required level of knowledge or skill attainment, determine the means of evaluation, and assign the grades and credits for completed school work.